Analogbird/Bodega/README.md

 }
 ```

-In this case the response holds an `id` property.
-This is the property which is expected to be returned from the DB using the `RETURNING` syntax.
-Furthemore, to keep things easy and comfortable; if `rows` contains only one object, then all of this object's properties will be mapped to the root object.
+The `id` property is what's expected to be returned from the DB by using the `RETURNING` syntax.
+Furthemore -to keep things easy and comfortable; if `rows` contains only one object, then all of this object's properties will be mapped to the root, hence the presence of `id` at root level.

-### INSERT (Via a stored procedure)
+### <a id="insert-function">INSERT (Via a stored procedure)</a>
 ```
 var query = 'SELECT "insertWine"($1, $2) AS "bottle"';
 bodega.do(query, ['Tempranillo de la Torre', '1980'], function (err, data) {